EC 812

 MWG: 13, 14

 .
 Risk Aversion and Choice under Uncertainly The effects of consumer ignorance, rules of thumb, rational expectations, and transactions costs.
-The market for lemons, snob effects.
+Information Asymmetry: The market for lemons, snob effects.
 Effects of Uncertainty on Production decisions.
 Signaling games: advertising and other signals as cheap talk. .

 N:9, 10;